Table of Contents

 6) Embrace a growth mindset

-Facing adversity and challenges on the road to meet your career goals can be stressful.
+Facing adversity and challenges on the road to meeting your career goals can be stressful.
 However, adversity is a prerequisite to resilience and without it, you will never learn your true potential.
 As you become more resilient, you learn to turn negatives into positives and this enables you to succeed in achieving your goals.

 According to Carol Dweck’s theory about growth and fixed mindsets in the learning process, adopting a growth mindset can help you sustain your motivation in challenging times and grow through your mistakes.
 On the other hand, a fixed mindset can build more hurdles in the way, by making you believe that failure is a sign of incompetence.